vimanthan3/demo1/README.md

 ## Learn more

-Read the [Gradle Enterprise Gradle Plugin User Manual][manual] to learn more about the Build Scan® service of Gradle Enterprise and the Gradle Enterprise Gradle Plugin.
+Read the [Develocity Gradle Plugin User Manual][manual] to learn more about the Build Scan® service of Develocity and the Develocity Gradle Plugin.

 ## Need help?